 If you’re visiting Chatchuchak during lunch hours, be prepared for a wait at most restaurants.
 There are street vendors but I found the food to sub-par, especially compared to other markets.

 If you need to escape the heat, I highly recommend visiting one of Bangkok’s indoor shopping malls like Terminal 21.
-I wasn’t originally planning on going to a shopping mall but when I heard of Terminal 21, I was intrigued.

 The mall has at least 6 floors, each floor designed to look like a specific country or city.
 You can find large retail stores like H&M, Adidas, and American Eagle as well as small booths and vendors.
 I will say, Thai people sure do know how to utilize every square inch of space efficiently.
 I have never seen so many stores in one mall before.